raptisj/artiz-mono-api/README.md

-# 🎹 Artiz MoNo API 🥁
+# [WIP] 🎹 Artiz MoNo API 🥁

 An API that lists artists and their songs.
-Authenticated users will be able to perform actions such as liking a song or following an artist.
+Authenticated users can perform actions such as liking a song or following an artist.

 Technologies used: **Mo**ngoDB, **No**deJS, Docker.